Shivam9456Singh/Student-Portal/README.md

 --> Further optimization for mobile responsiveness and cross-platform compatibility.<br><br>

 10. Live Deployment:<br>
 --> The system is currently deployed and actively used, showcasing real-world applicability and robust performance under high usage conditions.
-With capacity of handling about 100 requests per second.
+With capacity of handling about 100 requests at a time.

 ![Screenshot (23)](https://github.com/Shivam9456Singh/Student-Registration-for-college-Website/assets/113454708/f39e448c-0705-4d70-a52a-389ef7953da9)